December 16, 2022

 If you are using fresh cranberries instead of dried cranberries, finely chop them using a food processor before adding them to this recipe for cranberry orange cookies.

-SUGAR: The confectioners’ sugar gives those melt-in-mouth soft cookies.
 You can replace it with granulated sugar but make sure to beat the butter and sugar for at least 10 minutes to get that creamy, fluffy texture before adding the flour.

-How to Make This Cranberry Orange Cookies Recipe
+How To Make This Cranberry Orange Cookies Recipe

-STEP ONE: In a stand mixer bowl, combine the butter and confectioners’ sugar and beat on medium speed for 3 to 5 minutes until the mixture turns light and fluffy.
-Add the vanilla extract and salt and beat for another minute.
+STEP ONE: In a stand mixer bowl, combine the butter and confectioners’ sugar and beat on medium speed for three to five minutes until the mixture turns light and fluffy.

 STEP TWO: Add the flour in batches and mix on low speed until just combined.